by • August 29, 2023

 The warehouse also makes it easier to generate business intelligence.
 Companies like yours typically store data in several ‘siloed’ systems that don’t connect with each other, making analytics a challenge.
 By moving data to the Snowflake architecture via ETL or a REST API with DreamFactory, you can move all your information to a centralized location and run data through real-time BI tools.
 Then you can use those data insights to grow your business.

 When answering the question “What is Snowflake?” you should weigh up the pros and cons of this data warehouse.
-The pros of using this database include:

 Looking at user reviews can help you make the final decision.
 On the software review website G2.com, Snowflake has an average user rating of 4.5/5 stars based on nearly 350 reviews.
 The data warehouse’s highest-rated features include scalability and user access controls.